freedomtowin/data-eng-util/README.md

 file-inspection.py - basic file inspection

-indice-matrix.py - creates a matrix of edges given two ids columns
+indice-matrix.py - creates a matrix of edges given two ids columns, can be used to assess connection strength between entities

 ipyparallel-pandas.py - parallelize pandas dataframe with ipyparallel